twilio/voice-quickstart-android/README.md

 You can also use `Twilio Functions` to create the TwiML application.
 Go to the [Functions Page](https://www.twilio.com/console/runtime/functions/manage) and create a new `Functions` by choosing the `Blank` template.
 Provide `FUNCTION NAME` and `PATH`.

-The code snippet below demonstrates a simple TwiML application using `Twilio Functions` that enables making outgoing call to a client or a phone number provided as `server_param_from` argument.
+The code snippet below demonstrates a simple TwiML application using `Twilio Functions` that enables making outgoing call to a client or a phone number provided as `server_param_to` argument.

 ```
 exports.handler = function(context, event, callback) {